sithinkumar2005/customer-churn/README.md

 The application performs an automatic test request:

--Executes shortly after server startup
+- Executes shortly after server startup

--Sends a sample POST request to /predict
+- Sends a sample POST request to /predict

--Prints the response in the terminal
+- Prints the response in the terminal

--Confirms the API is working correctly
+- Confirms the API is working correctly

 ## Tools and Technologies